-VIII.
+IX.
 Reporting

-At the end of the Academic Year, the Office of Academic Affairs will report on the number of Lecturers in each range who were eligible for range elevation, the number who applied in each category and the number who were successful in each category.
+At the end of the Academic Year, the Office of Faculty Affairs will report on the number of Lecturers in each range who were eligible for range elevation, the number who applied in each category and the number who were successful in each category.